 The Stanley 25-Foot Powerlock Tape Measure (full review) is rightly popular among woodworkers, professionals and DIYers.
 But for woodworking, we prefer the metal casing and shorter-length blade of the 12-foot model that made the cut.

 We tested other auto lock tape measures than the Milwaukee version that made this list, including the Stanley 25-Foot Magnetic Lever Lock Tape Measure.
-But the Milwaukee tape measure outshines the Stanley model with a better casing and build quality, as well as a more durable blade.
+But the Milwaukee tape measure outshines the Stanley model with a better casing, build quality, and a more durable blade.

 The Stanley Fat Max 25-Foot Tape Measure (full review) is durable, but other 25-foot models on this list offer more versatility.
 Importantly, these models also offer better self-retraction, which is an area where the Fat Max didn’t shine.

 Our research for models to test started by searching user reviews at several online retailers.
 That research resulted in us narrowing down the choices on the market to the models we wanted to review in more depth.
 Tape measures that appeared over-priced or didn’t offer great build quality were immediately cut.
 We eventually purchased 12 models for in-house testing.

 Our in-house testing involved reviewing the tape measures for their feature sets and their ergonomics, accuracy, and cost.
 We paid special attention to several critical items, such as ease of one-handed use, casing and blade durability, good self-retraction, and a smooth sliding lock.
 In total, the tape measures were assessed across 16 factors.
 The performance in each category determined our overall editorial ratings and the sub-ratings for durability, features offered, and value.